NVIDIA/nim-anywhere/README.md

 code folder has a few interactive notebooks meant for technical deep dives.
 The Chain Server is a sample application utilizing NIMs with LangChain.
-The Chat Frontend folder contains an interactive UI server for excersising the chain server.
-Finally, sample notebooks are provided in the Evaluation directory to demonstrate retriveval scoring and validation.
+The Chat Frontend folder contains an interactive UI server for exercising the chain server.
+Finally, sample notebooks are provided in the Evaluation directory to demonstrate retrieval scoring and validation.

 ``` mermaid